My Mind, the Time Thief

 Over the years I used these strategies to help keep my mind from drifting and stay focused on what I was doing;

 1. Deep breathing.

-I learned from many spiritual teachers that deep breathing can help relax our mind and body.
+I learned from many spiritual teachers that deep breathing can help relax our minds and body.
 Here is what you do.
 Breathe in for 4 seconds, hold your breath, and then breathe out for 4 seconds.
-According to Dr. Christiane Northrup, this is one of the simplest types of meditations.
+According to Dr. Christiane Northrup, this is one of the simplest types of meditation.
 It helps you to calm your mind and raise your vibrations.

 2. Set the timer.